Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/EMV-Tags.md

 # EMV Tags

+The EMV tags listed here define the data elements that are used for payment transaction interchange and their mapping onto data objects and files in tag sequence.

-Following is the list of EMV tags and their descriptions:
+Following is the list of data elements, their consecutive EMV tags and their descriptions:

 | EMV Tag  | Request  | Response  | Element Name | Description | Source | Format  | Length |
 |----| --- | ----| ----| ----| ----| ----| ----| ---- |